jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Later I said that the imaginary reference is really not the target object: the target object is the physical storage of the object.

 The fact that an object *can* have a fixed spot, also makes it possible for an object to reside on a site.
 When I still suggested that an object didn’t have a fixed location, it was an enigma how I was going to let an object live inside a site, while an object doesn’t have a fixed location at all.
-Now an object does have a fixed location, it is easy to place it inside a site.
+Now an object might have a fixed location, it is easy to place it inside a site.
 A site could host *pointers* to the physical locations, instead of exposing the target object itself, because you might probably not want other sites to point directly to the place an object is stored or directly see the infrastructure of the site: what disks and which computers.
 The infrastructure of the site can be hidden by access controlling it.
 A site might only be exposing things that others have access to.

 If an object is stored on one site, it may logically be resident in multiple locations, but its physical position is still on that site.